Build Better Lives Through World-Class Service and Convenience.

 We Care About Our Community.

-Fueled by the philosophy of “People Helping People,” we support the communities we serve and enthusiastically donate thousands of dollars each year to many worthy organizations through our Member Relations Committee and Southern California’s Helping Hands (SCHH).
+Fueled by the philosophy of “People Helping People,” we support the communities we serve and enthusiastically donate thousands of dollars each year to many worthy organizations through our Member Relations Committee and CU SoCal Helping Hands.
 We embrace the spirit of giving throughout the year by raising funds to help support creative projects and innovative technologies that enrich the lives of our local youth, and with programs that provide food, clothing, holiday gifts, and financial assistance to local families in need.

 Thanks to the overwhelming response of credit union supporters nationwide, on February 26, Congress announced that credit unions will remain tax exempt.
 This means that credit unions will continue to return their profits to Members in the form of low- to no-fee products and services, that Members will continue to enjoy their many Member-only benefits, and America’s right to financial choice has been preserved.
 This terrific outcome is the direct result of your continued support to reach out to representatives about the credit union difference.
 Thank you.